dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 :::code source="snippets/networking/Networking.AppHost/Program.WithEndpoint.cs" id="withendpoint":::

 The preceding code provides a callback delegate to configure the endpoint.
-The endpoint is named `admin` and configured to use the `http` scheme, and 17003 host port.
+The endpoint is named `admin` and configured to use the `http` scheme and transport, as well as the 17003 host port.
 The consumer references this endpoint by name, consider the following `AddHttpClient` call:

 ```
 builder.Services.AddHttpClient<WeatherApiClient>(